Skip to content

 • Docker version 20.10.8 or newer (if installing via Docker)

-• OR Python 3.8 or newer (if installing via Python)
+• OR Python 3.9 or 3.10 (if installing via Python)

 • No persistent storage requirements (this is handled by the hosted database)